pmndrs/zustand/docs/middlewares/persist.md

 ### Persisting a state through versioning and migrations

-In this tutorial, we’ll explore how to manage state persistence using versioning and migration.
+In this tutorial, we'll explore how to manage state persistence using versioning and migration.
 We will demonstrate how to evolve your state schema across versions without breaking existing persisted data.